-Here at Rough Guides we’ve always known that Vietnam is magical.
+Most people who travelled to Vietnam Dropdown content will agree it is a magical country.
 The gleaming skyscrapers of the country's booming cities have a singular kind of beauty that shouldn’t be overlooked, but it’s the natural landscape that is truly breathtaking.
 Picture rice terraces carved into steep hillsides, market days that are a riot of colour, limestone peaks jutting out from azure waters and white-sand beaches stretching for miles.
-Here are the most beautiful places in Vietnam – as voted for by our readers.
+Read on for the most beautiful places in Vietnam – as voted for by our readers.

-Narrow ribbon roads with hair-raising bends meander the rugged peaks and green valleys of the very far northeast of Vietnam.
+Narrow ribbon roads with hair-raising bends meander the rugged peaks and green valleys of the Ha Giang Province Dropdown content in the far northeast of Vietnam.
 Though poor infrastructure has traditionally meant fewer outsiders, more travellers are making the effort to visit this forgotten province of dramatic scenery and colourful minority villages.

-The thrill of the big city – and the sheer breakneck speed at which it operates – makes HCMC a popular choice.
+The thrill of the big city – and the sheer breakneck speed at which it operates – makes Ho Chi Minh City Dropdown content (HCMC) a popular choice.
 Although not the capital of Vietnam, the buzzing, cosmopolitan city of skyscrapers and French colonial architecture is sleek and sexy.
 The best way to soak up the melee of the traffic-choked boulevards is to sit back and sip a latte at a Parisian-style pavement café.

-Long on every traveller's bucket list, Ha Long Bay has been a World Heritage Site since 1994.
-When the sun rises over the still emerald waters and the bay’s scattered islands, islets and limestone pillars, the seascape is the most beautiful in the world – and even in the cooler off season the fog can add a touch of dreamy mysticism.
+Long on every traveller's bucket list, Ha Long Bay Dropdown content has been a World Heritage Site since 1994.
+When the sun rises over the still emerald waters and the bay’s scattered islands, islets and limestone pillars, the seascape is the most beautiful in the world.
+Even in the cooler off season the fog can add a touch of dreamy mysticism.
 An overnight cruise on a junk is an experience not to be missed.

-It’s the dramatic site of the far north’s Sa Pa, rather than the bustling market town itself, that travellers rave about.
+It’s the dramatic site of the far north’s Sa Pa Dropdown content, rather than the bustling market town itself, that travellers rave about.
 If the mist hasn’t rolled in, viewpoints take in green terraces and looming conical mountains, including Mount Fan Si Pan, Vietnam’s tallest peak.
 Trekkers use Sa Pa as a base to visit nearby minority villages that still practice a traditional way of life.

-The central coast’s centuries-old ancient port has retained its charm despite the throngs of tourists drawn here by the heady mix of wooden-fronted merchant houses, graceful bridges and ornate temples.
+The central coast’s centuries-old ancient port town Hoi An Dropdown content has retained its charm despite the throngs of tourists drawn here by the heady mix of wooden-fronted merchant houses, graceful bridges and ornate temples.
 At night, colourful lanterns are hung from every shop front and light up the narrow streets of the atmospheric old town, casting a romantic shimmer over the Thu Bon River.